 Keep in mind that encrypted file size will be bigger than original file size.

-Decrypt A File
+Decrypt A File with GPG

 --decrypt option.
 We can also optionally specify the output file with